DL2MF/DV4MF2-language-support/README.md

 <b><i>Languages we are looking for contributors (simply take the english file as your template):</b></i>
 - be-NL - Belgium   (language file) *looking for a contributor
-- da-DK - Dansk     (language file) *looking for a contributor
 - cs-CZ - Czech     (language file) *under translation
 - ru-RU - русский   (language file) *looking for a contributor
 - your file - please send us your translation